Sea-Tac officials, airlines to meet Monday to discuss security protocols after turboprop heist

 On the issue of background checks and mental-health screenings, it’s possible airports could add screenings for ramp workers, Price said, or they could emphasize training for workers to be on the lookout for unusual or concerning behavior.

 Glen Winn, another industry security consultant, agreed that while there is a lot left to learn about the incident, it’s possible the end of a review will result in few if any policy changes.
-John Cox, an aviation safety consultant who previously worked as a pilot, said people need to be patient with the investigation and not to overreact to a particularly unusual event.
+John Cox, an aviation safety consultant who previously worked as a pilot, said people need to be patient with the investigation and not overreact to a particularly unusual event.

-Price said barring the failures of airport security and airline security, there is always the layer of last-resort: the military jets that can scramble to deal with an unauthorized departure.
+Price said barring the failures of airport security and airline security, there is always the layer of last resort: the military jets that can scramble to deal with an unauthorized departure.

-In Friday’s incident, pilots of two F-15C fighter launched from Portland and flew at supersonic speeds to intercept the stolen plane.
+In Friday’s incident, pilots of two F-15C fighters launched from Portland and flew at supersonic speeds to intercept the stolen plane.
 They were in radio contact with both air traffic controllers and Russell in the cockpit of the turboprop, a spokesman for the North American Aerospace Defense Command (NORAD) said Sunday.

 “The main effort for everyone involved is to get him to land safely, that’s course of action number one,” NORAD spokesman Capt.
 Cameron Hillier said.
 “He decided on course of action number two.”